 “Ciara has been a clear, confident and articulate representative for student children’s nurses at a senior children’s nursing strategic meeting" says Michael Clift, lead practice educator for children's services at the Royal Free NHS Foundation Trust about her role on HENCEL.
 "She has effectively ensured the students' voice has been heard and has influenced the design of future pre- and post-reg nurse education.
 She is a pleasure to work with and I’m sure will build on her experiences at this level to lead children’s nursing into a bright future.”

 She has been Student Voice leader for all three years of her course - "I like advocating for people who find it awkward chatting to teachers" she says.
-She has also for the past year sat on the panel of Health Education England North, Central and East London (HENCEL) as student representative, which she describes as "such an honor: I've learned so much, I've loved being able to represent students in that way".
+She has also for the past year sat on the panel of Health Education England North, Central and East London (HENCEL) as student representative, which she describes as "such an honour: I've learned so much, I've loved being able to represent students in that way".
 At HENCEL's request, she will continue in her role after she graduates.

 Ciara calls Middlesex a "great uni" with amazing facilities and an appealing mix of students of different ages and stages in life on her course.
 Straight after graduation in September, she begins a job at Great Ormond Street.
 She hopes to work soon in oncology which she finds fascinating.
 She wants to remain in a nurse education role, perhaps as a practice facilitator, and she aspires to become a nurse specialist in her field.
 For the latter she will probably need to study for a Masters, "which I'm very up for doing, I really enjoy learning", she says.